History of immigration to the United States: Characteristics

-While the thirteen colonies differed in how they were settled and by whom, they had many similarities.
-Nearly all were settled and financed by privately organized British settlers or families using free enterprise without any significant Royal or Parliamentary government support.
-Nearly all commercial activity comprised small, privately owned businesses with good credit both in America and in England, which was essential since they were often cash poor.
-Most settlements were largely independent of British trade, since they grew or manufactured nearly everything they needed; the average cost of imports per household was 5–15 pounds sterling per year.
+The Thirteen Colonies differed in how they were settled and by whom, but they had many similarities.
+Nearly all were settled and financed by privately organized British settlers or families using free enterprise without any significant royal or parliamentary government support.
+Nearly all commercial activity was carried out by small, privately owned businesses with good credit both in America and in England, which was essential since they were often cash poor.
+Most settlements were largely independent of British trade since they grew or manufactured nearly everything that they needed.
+The average cost of imports per household was 5–15 pounds sterling per year.
 Most settlements consisted of complete family groups with several generations present.
 The population was rural, with close to 80% owning the land on which they lived and farmed.
 After 1700, as the Industrial Revolution progressed, more of the population started to move to cities, as had happened in Britain.

 Initially, the Dutch and German settlers spoke languages brought over from Europe, but English was the main language of commerce.
 Governments and laws mainly copied English models.
 The only major British institution to be abandoned was the aristocracy, which was almost totally absent.
-The settlers generally established their own law-courts and popularly elected governments.
-This self-ruling pattern became so ingrained that for the next 200 years almost all new settlements had their own government up and running shortly after arrival.
+The settlers generally established their own law courts and popularly elected governments.
+The self-ruling pattern became so ingrained that for the next 200 years, almost all new settlements had their own government up and running shortly after the settlers' arrival.

 After the colonies were established, their population growth comprised almost entirely organic growth, with foreign-born immigrant populations rarely exceeding 10%.
 The last significant colonies to be settled primarily by immigrants were Pennsylvania (post-1680s), the Carolinas (post-1663), and Georgia (post-1732).
-Even here, the immigrants came mostly from England and Scotland, with the exception of Pennsylvania's large Germanic contingent.
+Even there, the immigrants came mostly from England and Scotland, with the exception of Pennsylvania's large Germanic contingent.
 Elsewhere, internal American migration from other colonies provided nearly all of the settlers for each new colony or state.
 Populations grew by about 80% over a 20-year period, at a "natural" annual growth rate of 3%.

-Over half of all new British immigrants in the South initially arrived as indentured servants, mostly poor young people who could not find work in England nor afford passage to America.
-In addition, about 60,000 British convicts guilty of minor offences were transported to the British colonies in the 18th century, with the "serious" criminals generally having been executed.
-Ironically, these convicts are often the only immigrants with nearly complete immigration records, as other immigrants typically arrived with few or no records.
+Over half of all new British immigrants in the South initially arrived as indentured servants, mostly poor young people who could not find work in England or afford passage to America.
+In addition, about 60,000 British convicts who were guilty of minor offences were transported to the British colonies in the 18th century, with the "serious" criminals generally having been executed.
+Ironically, those convicts are often the only immigrants with nearly complete immigration records, as other immigrants typically arrived with few or no records.